Ayushanbhore/Unreal-Quest3-SceneSample/README.md

 ## Overview

+This sample project showcases the integration of Passthrough, Depth API, and Mesh API provided by Oculus for the Meta Quest 3 VR headset within the Unreal Engine 5.1.1 environment.
+It demonstrates how to access and utilize real-time camera feed (passthrough), depth information, and mesh data to create AR experiences in the Unreal Engine environment for Oculus Quest 3 and also for Oculus Quest Pro

 - **Passthrough Experience**: Enjoy a seamless passthrough experience on your Oculus Quest 3.
 Immerse yourself in a combination of the virtual and real worlds, enhancing your XR experiences.

 - **Real-Time Occlusion**: The project includes a custom shader that effectively occludes real-life objects in the scene.
 This allows for interactions and integration of real-world objects with virtual content, creating a more immersive mixed reality environment.